mvysny/vok-orm/README.md

 `DetachedException` when accessing properties.
 Since `Entity` is `Serializable`, you can also store the entity into a session.

 > The Category class (or any entity class for that matter) must have all fields pre-initialized, so that Kotlin creates a zero-arg constructor.
-Zero-arg constructor is mandated by Sql2o, in order for Sql2o to be able to construct instances of entity class for every row returned.
+Zero-arg constructor is mandated by JDBI, in order for JDBI to be able to construct instances of entity class for every row returned.

-By implementing the `Entity<Long>` interface, we are telling vok-orm that the primary key is of type `Long`; this will be important later on when using Dao.
+By implementing the `KEntity<Long>` interface, we are telling vok-orm that the primary key is of type `Long`;
+this will be important later on when using Dao.
-The [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) interface brings in three useful methods:
+The [KEntity](src/main/kotlin/com/github/vokorm/KEntity.kt) interface brings in three useful methods:

 * `save()` which either creates a new row by generating the INSERT statement (if the ID is null), or updates the row by generating the UPDATE statement (if the ID is not null)
 * `create()` for special cases when the ID is pre-known (social security number) and `save()` wouldn't work.
 More info in the 'Pre-known IDs' chapter.
 * `delete()` which deletes the row identified by the `id` primary key from the database.
 * `validate()` validates the bean.
 By default all `javax.validation` annotations are validated; you can override this method to provide further bean-level validations.
   Please read the 'Validation' chapter below, for further details.

+> There are two interfaces you can use: Entity and KEntity.
+Both work the same way, however Entity is tailored towards Java developers and is not as pleasant to use with Kotlin as KEntity is.

 The INSERT/UPDATE statement is automatically constructed by the `save()` method, simply by enumerating all non-transient and non-ignored properties of the bean using reflection and fetching their values.
-See the [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) sources for more details.
+See the [KEntity](src/main/kotlin/com/github/vokorm/KEntity.kt) sources for more details.
 You can annotate the `Category` class with the `@Table(dbname = "Categories")` annotation, to specify a different table name.

 The category can now be created easily: